 What really excites me is that there are so many other reasons why children should and NEED to learn another language.

-We have all heard it before, since numerous studies show that speaking a second language greatly improves and stregthens cognitive, memory, and listening skills.
+We have all heard it before, since numerous studies show that speaking a second language greatly improves and strengthens cognitive, memory, and listening skills.

 People who speak a foreign language often enjoy better career prospects and higher standards of living.
 And there are even health benefits — recent research from the University of Chicago suggests that a second language also helps prevent dementia later in life.